molybdenumsoftware/.github/README.md

 ## Mob programming

-Collaboration is a primary contributing factor for quality software.
+Focus on collaboration leads to better software.
-The smallest producing unit is therefore a [mob][mob programming].
+The smallest producing unit is therefore not a solo developer, but a [mob][mob programming].

 ## Pricing

-250 EUR per hour for a mob of four developers.
+250 EUR per mob hour.

 ## Low risk

-We push to production immediately and frequently.
+We contribute immediately and frequently.
 If we fall short of your expectations, terminate our work without prior notice.

+## Questions and answers

+### I'd like to contract you for work on proprietary software

+Sorry.
+We love open source too much.

+### What languages do you support?

+We're biased toward Rust and have expertise with JavaScript and TypeScript, as well.

 [mob programming]: https://www.remotemobprogramming.org/